 Measured with only 2 Samsung Q30 batteries (unprotected) using Solid copper wires.

 In Turbo mode, you get a looooot of Amps, and Lumens.
 But the Amps drop very fast..
 So only at startup you’ll draw soo many Amps.
 It also depends on the cells that you use etc.

-I've done beamshots with multiple lights, and these are the ones with multi cell multi emitters.
+I’ve done beamshots with multiple lights, and these are the ones with multi-cell multi emitters.
 The place I did these beamshots was good enough for throwers, but for flooders like these, it was a little difficult to really show the difference.
-The BLF Q8 should be around 5000 lumen, and the same for the ROT66, the Haikelite should be 21000 lumens according to specs.
-In person the Haikelite is really powerful.
+The BLF Q8 should be around 5000 lumens, the Haikelite MT03 should be 21000 lumens according to specs.
+In-person the Haikelite is really powerful.
 It lits up almost an entire soccer field.
-Passing the 20,000 lumens it's not the brightest LED flashlight, but more powerful than 99% of the flashlights currently available.
+Passing the 20,000 lumens it’s not the brightest LED flashlight, but more powerful than 99% of the flashlights currently available.